 “We didn’t see it coming.”

-In service to our mission to end the need for suicide intervention programs, we give presentations and train “advocates for living.”
+In service to our mission to end the need for suicide intervention programs, we give keynotes and train “advocates for living.”

 Director and co-founder of the Teen Suicide Prevention Society